dnet/androsphinx-1/README.md

 * [Nix](https://nixos.org/) (surprise!) with [Flakes](https://nixos.wiki/wiki/Flakes) support.

 The setup is as follows:
-A sphinx server ("oracle") will run on the dev machine.
+A SPHINX server ("oracle") will run on the dev machine.
-A sphinx command line client will run independently on the dev machine and connect to the oracle.
+A SPHINX command line client will run independently on the dev machine and connect to the oracle.
 The androsphinx app will also connect (via the local network) to the oracle.
-Both clients (cli & app) will be able to access the same credentials.
+Both clients (CLI & app) will be able to access the same credentials.

 ## Server setup